OpenStackOnRaPi/ostackinstall/README.md

 ### Docker installation

+> [Note]
-_**Note: docker can be installed according to [this](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) original guide.
+> Docker can be installed according to [this](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) original guide.
 You can safely refer to that document.
-Below, we replicate it only for sake of completeness of this guide.**_
+Below, we replicate it only for sake of completeness of this guide.

   * Add Docker's official GPG key:
   ```